 Beginning in September 2006, Group Inc. and/or GS&Co. were named as defendants in four Fannie Mae shareholder derivative actions in the U.S. District Court for the District of Columbia.
-The complaints generally allege that the Goldman Sachs defendants aided and abetted a breach of fiduciary duty by Fannie Mae's directors and officers in connection with certain Fannie Mae-sponsored REMIC transactions, and one of the complaints also asserts a breach of contract claim.
+The complaints, for which Fannie Mae's conservator, FHFA, has been substituted for plaintiffs, generally allege that the Goldman Sachs defendants aided and abetted a breach of fiduciary duty by Fannie Mae's directors and officers in connection with certain Fannie Mae-sponsored REMIC transactions, and one of the complaints also asserts a breach of contract claim.
 The complaints also name as defendants certain former officers and directors of Fannie Mae as well as an outside accounting firm.
 The complaints seek, inter alia, unspecified damages.
 The Goldman Sachs defendants were dismissed without prejudice from the first filed of these actions, and the remaining claims in that action were dismissed for failure to make a demand on Fannie Mae's board of directors.
 That dismissal has been affirmed on appeal.
-The district court dismissed the remaining three actions on July 28, 2010.
-One action was dismissed without prejudice, and the other two were dismissed with prejudice on motions to dismiss by Fannie Mae.
-The plaintiffs filed motions for reconsideration, which were denied on October 22, 2010, and have revised notices of appeal in these actions.
-January 20, 2011, the appellate court consolidated all actions on appeal.
-On March 30, 2012, the appellate court affirmed the district court's substitution of Fannie Mae's conservator, FHFA, for plaintiffs, reversed the district court's denial of FHFA's motion for voluntary dismissal in two of the three actions, and remanded with instructions to dismiss those two actions without prejudice.
-The appellate court vacated as moot the district court's dismissal of those two actions on other grounds.
+The remaining three actions have been dismissed without prejudice to the possible reassertion of the claims in the future.

 Compensation-Related Litigation.
 On January 17, 2008, Group Inc., its Board, executive officers and members of its management committee were named as defendants in a purported shareholder derivative action in the U.S. District Court for the Eastern District of New York predicting that the firm's 2008 Proxy Statement would violate the federal securities laws by undervaluing certain stock option awards and alleging that senior management received excessive compensation for 2007.
 The complaint seeks, among other things, an equitable accounting for the allegedly excessive compensation.
 Plaintiff's motion for a preliminary injunction to prevent the 2008 Proxy Statement from using options valuations that the plaintiff alleges are incorrect and to require the amendment of SEC Form 4s filed by certain of the executive officers named in the complaint to reflect the stock option valuations alleged by the plaintiff was denied, and plaintiff's appeal from this denial was dismissed.
 On February 13, 2009, the plaintiff filed an amended complaint, which added purported direct (i.e., non-derivative) claims based on substantially the same theory.
 The plaintiff filed a further amended complaint on March 24, 2010, and the defendants' motion to dismiss this further amended complaint was granted on the ground that dismissal of the shareholder plaintiff's prior action relating to the firm's 2007 Proxy Statement based on the failure to make a demand to the Board precluded relitigation of demand futility.
 On December 19, 2011, the appellate court vacated the order of dismissal, holding only that preclusion principles did not mandate dismissal and remanding for consideration of the alternative grounds for dismissal.
-On April 18, 2012, plaintiff disclosed that he no longer is a Group Inc. shareholder and thus lacks standing to continue to prosecute the action, as well as the New York state action described below, but that he intends to file a motion seeking attorneys'
+On April 18, 2012, plaintiff disclosed that he no longer is a Group Inc. shareholder and thus lacks standing to continue to prosecute the action, as well as the New York state action described below.